cn-uofbasel/ssbdrv/README.md

 pferreir's [`pyssb`](https://github.com/pferreir/pyssb) package which had to be made more complete: The modified `pyssb` code is included for convenience, making this `ssbdrv` repo self-contained.

+__Doc status__: Read the source, Luke.
+Moreover, there is a draft document on tangles for SSB in this Git repo, see ['The Tangle data structure and its use in SSB Drive'](doc/tangle.md)

 ## Demo